JaydenM-C/AusErdle/README.md

 ## About me

 My name's Jayden Macklin-Cordes.
 I'm an Australian linguist interested in the evolution of language through space and time.
-In my research I use a particular family of statistical methods (phylogenetic [comparative] methods) to infer ancient genealogical relationships between languages, as well as how and why different kinds of grammatical features evolved in different language families.
+In my research I use a particular family of statistical methods (phylogenetic [comparative] methods) to infer ancient genealogical relationships between languages, as well as how/why certain different kinds of grammatical features have evolved in different language families.

-Currently, I'm a [CNRS](https://www.cnrs.fr/) postdoctoral researcher at the [DDL (Dynamique du Langage) Lab](http://www.ddl.cnrs.fr/), located at Université Lyon 2 ([http://www.ddl.cnrs.fr/Jayden](institutional homepage).
+Currently, I'm a [CNRS](https://www.cnrs.fr/) postdoctoral researcher at the [DDL (Dynamique du Langage) Lab](http://www.ddl.cnrs.fr/), located at Université Lyon 2 ([http://www.ddl.cnrs.fr/Jayden](institutional homepage)).

 See my website, www.macklincordes.com, for more information.
 See above for email/Twitter contact details.